 - nutritional yeast products

-- Folic acid: spinach, rice, avocado, broccoli, oranges, asparagus, and fortified breakfast cereals
+- Folate: Sources include spinach, rice, avocado, broccoli, oranges, asparagus, and fortified breakfast cereals.

-- Iodine: seafood, seaweed, eggs, grain products, iodized salt, and unsweetened dairy products.
+- Iodine: Sources include seafood, seaweed, eggs, grain products, iodized salt, and unsweetened dairy products.

-- Vitamin D: Sources include fatty fish, fortified or pasture-raised or free-range egg yolks, mushrooms, liver, and also from sun exposure
+- Vitamin D: Sources include fatty fish, fortified or pasture-raised or free-range egg yolks, mushrooms, and liver.

-- Iron: red meat, seafood, poultry, spinach, lentils, and white beans
+- Iron: Sources include red meat, seafood, poultry, spinach, lentils, and soybeans.

-- Calcium: dairy products, fortified milk alternatives and juices, sardines, salmon, tofu, and kale
+- Calcium: Sources include dairy products, fortified milk alternatives and juices, sardines, salmon, tofu, and kale.

-Generally, the best way for a person to meet their nutritional needs is to eat a balanced and healthful diet.
+The best way to meet nutritional needs is to eat a balanced and healthful diet.
 Sometimes, however, it may be necessary to take supplements.

-Anyone who is concerned that they may not be getting enough vitamins and minerals should speak to a doctor or dietitian.
+Anyone who is concerned that they may not be getting enough vitamins or minerals should speak with a doctor or dietitian.